-Dori Lewis is a Supervising Attorney at the Prisoners’ Rights Project of the New York City Legal Aid Society.
-For decades, she has advocated to keep people in the City jails and State prisons safe from sexual abuse and harassment, and to house people respectfully and consistently with their gender identity.
+Dori Lewis (she/her/hers) is a retired Supervising Attorney for the Prisoners’ Rights Project of the New York City Legal Aid Society.
+For decades, she advocated to keep people in the City jails and State prisons safe from sexual abuse and harassment, and to house people respectfully and consistently with their gender identity.
 She was one of the leading voices in pressuring NYC DOC to open and maintain the Transgender Housing Unit, and for it to be moved to the women’s jail.
-She has filed a complaint with the NYC Human Rights Commission on behalf of a transgender woman who was discriminated against while in DOC custody.
-She has brought substantial litigation challenging the New York State prison systems’ policies and procedures that enable the sexual abuse of women by male correctional staff.
-She has long been involved in work around the Prison Rape Elimination Act, having served on the National Prison Rape Elimination Commission’s Standards Development Expert Committee and having submitted congressional testimony concerning the proposed PREA standards.
+She filed a complaint with the NYC Human Rights Commission on behalf of a transgender woman who was discriminated against while in DOC custody.
+She brought substantial litigation challenging the New York State prison systems’ policies and procedures that enable the sexual abuse of women by male correctional staff.
+Dori has long been involved in work around the Prison Rape Elimination Act, having served on the National Prison Rape Elimination Commission’s Standards Development Expert Committee and having submitted congressional testimony concerning the proposed PREA standards.

 Elizabeth Munsky is the Director of LGBTQ Initiatives at the NYC Department of Correction.
 Elizabeth works to ensure that all people in custody who hold an LGBTQ identity are respected, affirmed and provided programming and supportive services that are responsive to their identities.
 Elizabeth comes to the task force with years of LGBTQ specific program, policy and curriculum development, community coordination and direct service work.
 Prior to her role at the DOC, Elizabeth worked at the Mayor’s Office To End Domestic and Gender Based Violence.
 Within that role Elizabeth provided LGBTQ Gender Based Violence education and policy analysis to agencies around NYC.